The Current State of Cannabis in West Virginia

 At present, no form of recreational cannabis use or possession is legal in West Virginia.

-In 2020, lawmakers introduced a bill which would decriminalize possessing small amounts (less than an ounce) of cannabis for personal adult-use as long as it was not for commercial purposes or part of a public display; however, this bill failed to pass through both chambers before the legislative session ended.
-Still other legislators have proposed bills that focus on expunging records related to prior drug convictions involving cannabis so that those citizens may be able to reintegrate more easily into society without stigma associated with their past actions.
+In 2020, lawmakers introduced a bill that would decriminalize possessing small amounts (less than an ounce) of cannabis for personal adult use as long as it was not for commercial purposes or part of a public display; however, this bill failed to pass through both chambers before the legislative session ended.
+Still, other legislators have proposed bills that focus on expunging records related to prior drug convictions involving cannabis so that those citizens may be able to reintegrate more easily into society without the stigma associated with their past actions.

 WV weed laws for medical use are still facing strong opposition in the state’s legislative corridors.